Construction worker who fell to his death in Tampines did not secure harness to life line: Coroner

 He was meant to work on the casings with another colleague, Mr Liao Jigang, but Mr Liao left his partner to help another colleague at around 9.30am.

-Nobody saw Mr Wu's fall, and he and was discovered on a wooden plank at level four of the shaft only after Mr Liao realised he was missing at around 10.30am and sparked a search for him.
+Nobody saw Mr Wu's fall, and he was discovered on a wooden plank at level four of the shaft only after Mr Liao realised he was missing at around 10.30am, which then sparked a search for him.

-Paramedics pronounced him dead at around 11.30am, and forensic findings certified that he had died from multiplie injuries consistent with a fall from height.
+Paramedics pronounced him dead at around 11.30am, and forensic findings certified that he had died from multiple injuries consistent with a fall from height.

 DECEASED DID NOT HAVE HABIT OF USING LIFE LINES: COLLEAGUE